WSRogers98/Comp411/README.md

 This is for my personal use only, please do not copy as your own work.

-Some of the indentation and format is incorrect from an uploading error
+Some of the indentation of lines of code is incorrected due to an error moving from one repository to another